-How to Become a Certified Control Systems Technician
+Certified Control Systems Technicians

 Control systems technicians typically oversee industrial operations, playing an important role in product quality, environmental protection, and industrial safety.
 They oversee the operations of mechanical, pneumatic, and electronic instruments.
 Control systems technicians may create and maintain automated building control systems that regulate temperature, lighting, and humidity, as well as automated industrial control systems in factories and plants that regulate machine processes.
 Tasks often include calibrating machines, troubleshooting equipment, and repairing or replacing instruments.

-Step 1: Complete a Postsecondary Program
+Step 1: Complete a Post-Secondary Program

-While some employers only require candidates to have a high school diploma or its GED equivalent, completing a postsecondary program may give aspiring control systems technicians an edge in the job market.
+While some employers only require candidates to have a high school diploma or its GED equivalent, completing a post-secondary program may give aspiring control systems technicians an edge in the job market.
 In fact, the U.S. Bureau of Labor Statistics (BLS) reports that many employers prefer hiring candidates with some advanced education.